marcasty/infinity-llm/README.md

 # any-llm: Use any LLM API

-any-llm is a Python library that aims to make LLM APIs plug-and-play to facilitate experimentation.
+any-llm is a collection of Python tools to make LLM APIs plug-and-play for fast, easy experimentation.
 I use this in my own projects today, but it's very much a work in progress.

 [![Twitter Follow](https://img.shields.io/twitter/follow/markycasty?style=social)](https://twitter.com/markycasty)